Cooking Class Review from the International Food and Wine Writers Press Trip

 See Chef Michelle Put together our award winning Salsa on KTLA 5 July 2012

-Southern California Restaurant Writers Award for the fourth time.
-Again in 2013
+Southern California Restaurant Writers Award for the fifth time.
+Again in 2013 and again in 2014 at the 40th anniversary awards dinner.

 Sunset Magazine http://www.sunset.com/travel/california/day-trip-to-oxnard-00418000073289/page2.html